Professional Update for College Lecturers

 If you are unable to complete the process in the designated year, you have the opportunity to request a deferral or bring it forward.
 You should make this request to your line manager (reviewer) who will notify GTC Scotland of their decision (via MyPL where this is used).

 Fully registered college lecturers not currently in employment or working in a non-validated college and seeking deferral/bringing forward of the Professional Update sign-off process will be required to notify GTC Scotland directly, outlining the reasons for the proposed change/deferral, and the expected length of the deferral/bring forward.
-This should be done by emailing firstname.lastname@example.org.
+Please email firstname.lastname@example.org with the subject line ‘PU Deferral’ or ‘PU Bring Forward’ as appropriate.

 College lecturers who do not work for an employer that is validated for Professional Update (PU) can maintain full registration through engagement in PU, recording reflective professional learning through MyPL.
 Five-yearly sign-off can be completed through the Direct Submission (DS) Process.